Privacy Notice

 Online event platform

-The online event platform for IMC 2023 was provided by Confex.
+The online event platform for IMC 2024 will be provided by Confex.
 Their privacy notice can be found here: https://imc-leeds.confex.com/imc/f/ssodhnjoreel

 The online event platform is a third party virtual event platform which will be used to: